-- A. One Principal Building and one Accessory Dwelling Unit may be built by right on each single-family lot as permitted by Table 3-3. - B. Accessory Dwelling Units shall not exceed 900 square feet in Habitable Space, excluding parking. - C. Each single-family (attached or detached) lot may accommodate one Accessory Dwelling Unit in the T3, T4-R, T4-O, and T5 Transect Zones. - D. Accessory Dwelling Units shall be limited to 2 Stories, including ground floor parking.
-These units are not computed towards overall density or unit calculations.
+- A. One Principal Building and one Accessory Dwelling Unit may be built by right on each single-family or Duplex lot as permitted by Table 3-3. - B. Accessory Dwelling Units shall not exceed 900 square feet in Habitable Space, excluding parking. - C. Each single-family (attached or detached) or Duplex Lot may accommodate one Accessory Dwelling Unit in the T3, T4-R, T4-O, and T5 Transect Zones. - D. Accessory Dwelling Units shall be limited to 2 Stories, including ground floor parking.
+These units are not computed towards overall density or unit calculations. - E. Accessory Dwelling Units do not require additional off-street parking.